-On the basis of its metamorphic history, the axial zone of the Musgrave Province has been largely unaffected by later events, although epidote-quartz alteration in some shear zones in the eastern Musgrave Province has been interpreted to represent reworking of the Musgrave Province during the Alice Springs Orogeny [Edgoose, et al., 1993; Young, et al., 2002].
-In contrast, the southern margin of the Musgrave Province and the Officer Basin have experienced significant tectonism and subsidence during the Delamerian and Alice Springs Orogenies [Haddad, et al., 2001; Lindsay, 2002].
-Although its effects were somewhat localized to the eastern Officer Basin, the Delamerian Orogeny is associated with thrust faulting, both within the basin sequence [Hoskins and Lemon, 1995], and at its margin with the Musgrave Province [Lindsay and Leven, 1996], and several hundred meters of subsidence [Haddad, et al., 2001].
-Again, subsidence during the Alice Springs Orogeny has only been recognized in the eastern Officer Basin [Haddad, et al., 2001; Lindsay, 2002], however seismic reflection data further west (Fig 2) has imaged a major thrust complex at the southern margin of the Musgrave Province that has deformed the Ordovician to Devonian strata of the Officer Basin, suggesting activity during the ca. 450 - 320 Ma Alice Springs Orogeny [Lindsay and Leven, 1996].
+Musgrave Province and the adjacent Officer Basin have each experienced significant tectonism and subsidence during the Delamerian and Alice Springs Orogenies [Haddad et al., 2001; Lindsay, 2002].
+Although its effects were somewhat localized to the eastern Officer Basin, the Delamerian Orogeny is associated with thrust faulting, both within the basin sequence [Hoskins and Lemon, 1995], and at its margin with the Musgrave Province [Lindsay and Leven, 1996], and several hundred meters of subsidence [Haddad et al., 2001].
+Again, subsidence during the Alice Springs Orogeny has only been recognized in the eastern Officer Basin [Haddad et al., 2001; Lindsav, 2002], however seismic reflection data further west (Figure 2) has imaged a major thrust complex at the southern margin of the Musgrave Province that has deformed the Ordovician to Devonian strata of the Officer Basin, suggesting activity during the \sim 450-320 Ma Alice Springs Orogeny [Lindsay and Leven, 1996].

-Tectonism subsequent to the Alice Springs Orogeny is not recognized in the stratigraphy or structuring of the Officer Basin, however the thermal history of the eastern Officer Basin may suggest several subsequent kilometer-scale erosion events [Tingate and Duddy, 2002].
+[18] Tectonism subsequent to the Alice Springs Orogeny is not recognized in the stratigraphy or structuring of the Officer Basin, however the thermal history of the eastern Officer Basin may suggest several subsequent kilometerscale erosion events [Tingate and Duddy, 2002].
 Although these erosional events are likely to have also affected the Musgrave Province, its crustal architecture has almost certainly been preserved since at least the late Paleozoic, and probably the early Cambrian.
-This is despite large isostatic stress differences of up to 80 MPa [Lambeck and Burgess, 1992], and multiple phases of extension and shortening related to the evolution of Phanerozoic Australia at the eastern margin of the plate [Betts, et al., 2002; Gray and Foster, 2004], and net extension during Gondwana breakup [Betts, et al., 2002].
+This is despite large isostatic stress differences of up to 80 MPa [Lambeck and Burgess, 1992], and multiple phases of extension and shortening related to the evolution of Phanerozoic Australia at the eastern margin of the plate [Betts et al., 2002; Gray and Foster, 2004], and net extension during Gondwana breakup [Betts et al., 2002].

-The crustal architecture of the Musgrave Province.
+3. Crustal Architecture of the Musgrave Province

-Current knowledge of the crustal architecture of the Musgrave Province at depth is based on a single teleseismic transect across the province [Lambeck and Burgess, 1992; Lambeck, et al., 1988], supplemented by deep seismic reflection data in the Amadeus Basin [Korsch, et al., 1998] and at the southern margin of the Musgrave Province [Lindsay and Leven, 1996] (Fig 2).
-The model based on teleseismic data (Fig 3) is characterized by steep Moho penetrating shear zones, corresponding to the Mann Fault, Wintiginna Lineament and Lindsay Lineament, that accommodate an upwards Moho offset of up to 30 km beneath the central Musgrave Province [Lambeck and Burgess, 1992].
-Due to the inherent uncertainty in passive seismic data, [e.g. Fishwick and Reading, 2008; McQueen and Lambeck, 1996] this model is equivocal, and although a reasonable fit to the regional Bouguer gravity anomaly is achieved, a series of shorter wavelength (<50 km) residual anomalies of about 20 mGal remain (Fig 3), indicating that the crustal density distribution is far from resolved in this model.
+[19] Current knowledge of the crustal architecture of the Musgrave Province at depth is based on a single teleseismic transect across the province [Lambeck and Burgess, 1992; Lambeck et al., 1988], supplemented by deep seismic reflection data in the Amadeus Basin [Korsch et al., 1998] and at the southern margin of the Musgrave Province [Lindsay and Leven, 1996] (Figure 2).
+The model based on teleseismic data (Figure 3) is characterized by steep Moho penetrating shear zones, corresponding to the Mann Fault, Wintiginna Lineament and Lindsay Lineament, that accommodate an upward Moho offset of up to 30 km beneath the central Musgrave Province [Lambeck and Burgess, 1992].
+Due to the inherent uncertainty in passive seismic data [e.g., Fishwick and Reading, 2008; McQueen and Lambeck, 1996], this model is equivocal, and although a reasonable fit to the regional Bouguer gravity anomaly is achieved, a series of shorter wavelength (<50 km) residual anomalies of about 20 mGal remain (Figure 3), indicating that the crustal density distribution is far from resolved in this model.

-Joint modeling of a combination of closely sampled gravity and aeromagnetic data, with constraints from petrophysical measurements permits a high confidence model of the structure and density distribution of the near-surface [e.g. Farquharson, et al., 2008; Fullagar, et al., 2008; McLean and Betts, 2003] and therefore improves the constraint on deep crustal architecture.
+[20] Joint modeling of a combination of closely sampled gravity and aeromagnetic data, with constraints from petrophysical measurements permits a high confidence model of the structure and density distribution of the near surface [e.g., Farquharson et al., 2008; Fullagar et al., 2008; McLean and Betts, 2003] and therefore improves the constraint on deep crustal architecture.
 In 2005, gravity coverage in the Musgrave Province was generally at an average data spacing of 7.5 to 10 km, and did not allow the effective separation of near-surface and deep density anomalies: a data collection program was therefore undertaken.

-High-resolution Gravity Surveys in the Musgrave Province
+3.1.
+High-Resolution Gravity Surveys in the Musgrave Province